Published: February 6, 2026

 Gangs are a major security issue and account for over 60% of the island’s homicides.
 While there is no evidence to indicate criminals and gang-related activities specifically target U.S. citizens for violent crime, U.S. citizens are the prime targets for financial “lottery scams” in which scammers lead victims to believe they have won a drawing or lottery, but the cash or prizes will not be released without upfront payment of fees or taxes.
 Scammers frequently target the elderly or those with disposable income and operate predominantly from the north coast near the tourist areas.
 Those organizing scams may obtain personal information of tourists and use it to conduct their operations.

-The U.S. Embassy in Kingston maintains several areas as off-limits to its personnel due to high levels of crime.
+The U.S. Embassy in Kingston maintains several areas as off-limits to its personnel due to high levels of crime:

 St. Ann Parish: Steer Town and the Buckfield and Clark’s Town are off limits areas.